jundalisay/spblist/content/en/research/sarkar/yogic-treatments/diabetes.md

 ## Remedies

-1. Boil myrobalan, muthá, lodhá and banyan fruits in equal quantities and drink 2 tolas of the extract early in the morning for a few days regularly.
+1. Boil myrobalan, muthá, lodhá and banyan fruits in equal quantities.

+Drink 2 tolas of the extract early in the morning for a few days regularly.
 This will bring a good result.

 2. Crush about 1/8 seer of guava leaves in water at night.

 The next morning strain the leaves out and drink the water.

 This will bring good results during the severe state of diabetes.

+3. These will relieve diabetes:
-3. (a) 1 tola of yajiṋa d́umura juice with honey; or (b) 1 tola of telákucá leaf extract taken with honey early in the morning by licking it; will relieve diabetes.
+- 1 tola of yajiṋa d́umura juice with honey; or
+- 1 tola of telákucá leaf extract taken with honey early in the morning by licking it

+4. This will yield excellent results in diabetes:

-4. (a) 1/16 tola of the inside of jám seeds with honey; or (b) Dry shimúla root crushed with powder, to be licked with honey in a quantity of 1/16 tola; will yield excellent results in diabetes.
+- 1/16 tola of the inside of jám seeds with honey; or
+- Dry shimúla root crushed with powder, to be licked with honey in a quantity of 1/16 tola

-5. When the disease is worsening, 5 tolas of bánsha leaves in half a seer of water, boiled down to 1/8 seer, and the leaves strained out, should be drunk for immediate results.
+5. For immediate results when the disease is worsening, boil 5 tolas of bánsha leaves in half a seer of water down to 1/8 seer.
+Strain the leaves.

+6. In half a seer of water, boil the following in equal quantities down to 1/8 seer:
+- gent́e durbá (see durbá in glossary)
+- vajiṋa d́umura
+- emblic myrobalan (Emblica officinalis Gaertn.)
+- myrobalan
+- coriander seeds
+- gandha-muthá

-6. Boil gent́e durbá (see durbá in glossary), vajiṋa d́umura, emblic myrobalan (Emblica officinalis Gaertn.), myrobalan, coriander seeds and gandha-muthá in equal quantities in half a seer of water.
-When boiled down to 1/8 seer, drink it.
-Do this every day for a week at break of dawn.
+Drink this every day for 1 week at break of dawn.
 This will bring beautiful results.

-2. Take equal quantities of myrobalan, muthá, lodhá and banyan fruits, mix them together and extract their juice.
-Take two tolas of the juice regularly.
+2. Mix equal quantities of myrobalan, muthá, lodhá and banyan fruits and extract their juice.

+Drink 2 tolas of the juice regularly.

 <!--
 Weakness of the Manipura chakra.
 Weakness of the liver from